andrewcooke/pytyp/pytyp.rst

-.. [#] It is verbose, particularly when all methods are defined; type annotations don't exist for generators http://mail.python.org/pipermail/python-3000/2006-May/002103.html; it is unclear how to backfit types to an existing API; type annotations are not "implemented"; it supports only homogenous sequences (as is normal with current type systems).
+.. [#] It is verbose, particularly when all methods are defined; type annotations don't exist for generators http://mail.python.org/pipermail/python-3000/2006-May/002103.html; it is unclear how to back-fit types to an existing API; type annotations are not "implemented"; it supports only homogenous sequences (as is normal with current type systems).

 One problem is easy to fix.
 We can define a simpler syntax: ``[int]`` or, more formally, ``Seq(int)``.
 I will call this a *type specification*.

-This can be extended to inhomogenous collections: dictionaries would look like ``{'a':int, 'b':str}``; tuples like ``(int, str)``.
+This can be extended to inhomogeneous collections: dictionaries would look like ``{'a':int, 'b':str}``; tuples like ``(int, str)``.
 A unified syntax is ``Rec(a=int, b=str)`` or ``Rec(int, str)`` (named arguments are assumed to be string keys; unnamed arguments have implicit integer indices: 0,1,2...).